bean-mhm/beva/README.md

 # Demos

-Check out `beva/src/app.hpp` and `app.cpp` to see how to render a basic scene with beva.
+Check out `beva/src/demos` to see how to use beva.